xiaohaoChen/rrc_detection/README.md

 ### Introduction

 High localization accuracy is crucial in many real-world applications.
 We propose a novel single stage end-to-end object detection network (RRC) to produce high accuracy detection results.
 You can use the code to train/evaluate a network for object detection task.
-For more details, please refer to our [paper](https://arxiv.org/abs/1704.05776).
+For more details, please refer to our paper (https://arxiv.org/abs/1704.05776).

 | method | KITTI test *mAP* car (moderate)|
 | :-------: | :-----: |